 News

-To celebrate the first day of spring, here are the latest updates on our outdoor recreation spaces: Some nets are up for tennis and pickleball at Elk Ridge Park, Johnny Gisi Memorial Park, Lions Park, Sertoma Park, and Tom O’Leary Tennis Courts.
-The dock is in at Fox Island Boat
+To celebrate the first day of spring in 2026, here are the latest updates on our outdoor recreation spaces: Some nets are up for outdoor tennis and pickleball at Elk Ridge Park, Johnny Gisi Memorial Park, Lions Park, Sertoma Park, and Tom O’Leary Tennis Courts.
+The dock is in at

 Board of Park Commissioners Brief for March 19, 2026